woodstaylor/woodstaylor.github.io/_pages/research.md

 #### body size

-Body size in stream systems varies drastically, from fishes that reach adult size at < 1.0 gram to megafauna weighing over 1000 kg.
+Body size in stream systems varies from fishes that reach adult size at < 1.0 gram to megafauna weighing over 1000 kg.
 With increasing temperatures, body size patterns will likely be altered, with smaller body sizes thought to be favored by warmer environments.
 My research examines spatiotemporal patterns in body size across biological scales and allometric relationships that describe constraints on body size and associated functional traits.

 <img src="/assets/images/studySitesBerg.jpg" alt="bergsites" width="600"/>